Caracas: Demographics

 Caracas has exceeded the administrative limits of its perimeter due to accelerated population growth, so that its most suitable demographic study territory is the Metropolitan District or AMC.
 According to 2011 calculations by the National Institute of Statistics, the metropolitan city had a population for the 2011 census of 2,923,959 inhabitants.
-The Metropolitan District represents less than 1% of the national territory and is home to one-fifteenth of the total population of the country.
-In percentage numbers, 9.2% of the nation's total population lives in the five capital municipalities, out of the 335 municipalities that comprise the country.
+The Metropolitan District represents less than 1% of the national territory and is home to one-fifteenth of Venezuela's population.
+In percentage numbers, 9.2% of Venezuela's population lives in the five capital municipalities, out of the 335 municipalities that comprise Venezuela.

 The region is called Greater Caracas or Metropolitan Region of Caracas (RMC) satellite cities or adjacent bedrooms: the Altos Mirandinos, the Central Coast of La Guaira, Guarenas, Guatire and the Valles del Tuy.
 This agglomeration had an estimated population of 4.3 million inhabitants in 2011.

 In the 20th century, an exodus of the peasantry to the capital and other cities intensified, motivated by a search for improvements in their quality of life.
 This led to depopulation of the rural areas of the country and the demographic saturation of the centers.
 This saturation caused the expansion of marginal areas on the outskirts of the city; however, the lowest unemployment rates in the entire country correspond precisely to the metropolitan area of Caracas.
 In 1936, the total population of Venezuela had been equal to the estimated population of Greater Caracas for the year 2000: almost 4 million inhabitants.
 From 1936 to 1990, Caracas multiplied its population, although far less than any other major city in the country, such as Valencia, which in the same period of time multiplied its population almost 25 times.

 Between the 1940s and 1950s, after the Second World War, a growing wave of European immigrants began, mostly Spanish, Portuguese and Italians and in other magnitudes, communities of Germans (Colonia Tovar), French, English, Serbs and Jews were established.
 New developments in Caracas were populated mainly by these European immigrants, such as La Florida and Altamira.

 During the 1960s, President Rómulo Betancourt followed the same policy as the Marcos Pérez Jiménez government: promoting immigration, especially from Latin America and from other parts of the world.
 These policies were maintained until the late 1980s, with a notable influx of Argentines, Uruguayans, Chileans, Cubans, Peruvians, Ecuadorians, Chinese, and Arabs.
 Towards the beginning of the 1980s, immigration was marked by a strong exodus of Colombians.